open-telemetry/opentelemetry.io/content/en/blog/2023/histograms-vs-summaries/index.md

 canonical_url: https://dyladan.me/histograms/2023/05/03/histograms-vs-summaries/
 ---

-In many ways histograms and summaries appear quite similar.
+In many ways, histograms and summaries appear quite similar.
 They both roll up many data points into a data structure for efficient processing, transmission, and storage.
 They can also both be used to track arbitrary quantiles such as the median or p99 of your data.
-So the question is raised when to use a summary and when to use a histogram.
+So how do they differ?
+Let's dive in.

 # Histograms